vuestorefront/vue-storefront/packages/multistore/README.md

 # @vue-storefront/multistore

-The `@vue-storefront/multistore` package provides a middleware extension for multi-store functionality.
+The `@vue-storefront/multistore` package provides a middleware extension for multistore functionality.
 It changes the middleware configuration to support multiple stores based on the domain configuration.

 ## Prerequisites

-Ensure the following prerequisites are met for the unified multi-store solution:
+Ensure the following prerequisites are met for the unified multistore solution:

 - It works within the VSF infrastructure.
 - Requires three headers for proper functionality: